-The upcoming series, The 21st Century Pilgrim: Travel with a Purpose, will be like opening a steamer trunk on a round-the-world voyage.
+The series, The 21st Century Pilgrim: Travel with a Purpose, will be like opening a steamer trunk on a round-the-world voyage.

 Just to get you thinking, click here for a riveting account of a traveler on a “Lost Kingdom of the Mayas” tour, booked through Bella Guatemala Travel.